Menu

 • By decade’s end, membership rebounds back to almost 2,000.

-• Online registration becomes standard for both day and long trips.
+• Online registration becomes standard for day trips removing the need to collect cash on the bus.

 • New mission statement approved at the 2019 AGM.